 (e) Customer Identification

-(i) The Provider must request an unexpired form of government-issued identification, approved by PatientFi, from each individual who requests financing through the Program, whether as a Patient, a cosigner, or in any other capacity.
-The forms of government-issued identification currently approved for use with the Program are: (A) a state-issued driver’s license (preferred) or other form of state-issued identification card that includes a photograph; (B) a U.S. passport; (C) U.S. military identification; (D) tribal identification; (E) a non-U.S. passport issued by an identified country of issuance, with a corresponding number; (F) a government-issued alien identification card; or (G) a government-issued visa travel document that includes a photograph.
+(i) The Provider must request and retain an unexpired form of government-issued identification, approved by PatientFi, from each individual who requests financing through the Program, whether as a Patient, a cosigner, or in any other capacity.
+The forms of government-issued identification currently approved for use with the Program are: (A) a state-issued driver’s license (preferred) or other form of state-issued identification card that includes a photograph; (B) a U.S. passport; (C) U.S. military identification; (D) tribal identification; (E) a non-U.S. passport issued by an identified country of issuance, with a corresponding number; (F) a government- issued alien identification card; or (G) a government-issued visa travel document that includes a photograph.

 (ii) The Provider must inspect the photograph and other identifying information from an approved form of government-issued identification to determine whether they match the appearance and identifying information of the Patient, cosigner, or other individual, before the Patient requests Program financing.
 If the Provider identifies, or reasonably should identify, a discrepancy between the physical appearance and identifying information of any such Patient, cosigner, or other individual and their approved form of government-issued identification, the Provider shall not assist or allow any such individual to request and/or obtain Program financing and the Provider must promptly notify PatientFi about any such determination made by the Provider.
+The Program may request copies of the Patient’s government-issued identification from time to time to aid in the investigation of any complaints, disputes, or suspected fraud.

 (f) Operating Procedures.
 In addition to any instructions, requirements, commitments, or other responsibilities imposed on the Provider by this Master Provider Agreement and any other agreement between the Parties, the Provider shall comply with and be bound by any Operating Procedures provided by PatientFi with respect to any specific Credit Product or service provided by PatientFi.
 Any Operating Procedures PatientFi may impose, and any updates thereto, shall be provided to the Provider through the System, and the Provider’s continuing use of the System shall constitute acceptance of the Operating Procedures and any amendments thereto.